 Spend an Evening at Lake Louise

-While Lake Louise is one of the most popular destinations in the summer for its turquoise waters, it’s also a wonderful spot to spend Christmas in Banff.
-Around Christmas time the Lake Louise is covered in a fresh blanket of snow.
+While Lake Louise is one of the most popular destinations for its turquoise waters in the summer, it’s also an excellent spot to spend Christmas in Banff.
+Around Christmas time, Lake Louise is covered in a fresh blanket of snow.

 They dish up all kinds of hot chocolate goodness and even have special treats for the kids.
-Oh, yea and 20 blocks of ice, each weighing 300 lbs, are used to make the bar, so it’s truly a special place to visit in Banff in the winter.
+20 blocks of ice, each weighing 300 lbs are used to make the bar, so it’s truly a special place to visit in Banff in the winter.

 Relax at Banff Hot Springs

 Another great way to spend Christmas in Banff is at the Banff Hot Springs.
 Enjoying hot water in the cool air is one of the top Banff winter activities to enjoy.
 Don’t let the frigid Canadian temperatures detract you because there are plenty of ways to warm up around Banff.